cmacrury/cmacrury.github.io-old/_news/announcement_6.md

 related_posts: false
 ---

-<b> Building Hamiltonian Cycles in the Semi-Random Graph Process in Less Than 2n Rounds </b> is accepted to European Journal of Combinatorics.
+<b> Building Hamiltonian Cycles in the Semi-Random Graph Process in Less Than 2n Rounds </b> is accepted to <i> European Journal of Combinatorics </i>.